Verdict reached at Harvey Weinstein's 2nd rape trial - NewsBreak

 Verdict reached at Harvey Weinstein's 2nd rape trial

-LOS ANGELES — (AP) — Jurors reached a verdict Monday at the Los Angeles rape and sexual assault trial of Harvey Weinstein.
+Jurors reached a verdict Monday at the Los Angeles rape and sexual assault trial of Harvey Weinstein .

 Weinstein and lawyers for both sides are headed to the courtroom, where the verdict will be read.